Control of Keys to Facilities

 Master keys issued to this keyway require annual physical on-site audits.

-Re-keying is mandatory if a Secure Keyway key is lost or misplaced.
+Re-keying is mandatory if a secure keyway key is lost or misplaced.

-SEPARATELY OR OFF-MASTER KEYED OFFICES
+PROCEDURES FOR SEPARATELY AND OFF-MASTER KEYED OFFICES

 University master, GM, GGM, GGGM keys cannot open separately-keyed or off-master keyed offices.